jwiegley/gptel-prompts/README.md

 child templates should be written so that YAML indentation is not broken, otherwise a YAML parse error is raised.

+Template inheritance base directory can be customized using the custom variable `gptel-prompts-template-base-directory` which accepts either a directory or a function that returns a directory, defaulting to either the prompt poet file directory or `default-directory`.

+#### Extending Templatel Environment

 Extending the `templatel` environment is provided by customizing the variable `gptel-prompts-template-env-prepare-functions` with a list of functions, each function receives the `templatel` environment.
 Here is an example of adding a